Zen and the Three Door Problem

 “And the other door?”

-“The other door has the gold, Master.”
+“The other door has the coin, Master.”

 “Whereas they remain one out of three if I stay put.
 Now I understand.”

-The Student stayed quiet for a while, and the Master said: “You still seem troubled, my Son.”
+The student stayed quiet for a while, and the Master said: “You still seem troubled, my Son.”

 “We can trust it sometimes.
 Imagine walking through a forest and hearing a twig snap, somewhere in the distance.
 What would your intuition tell you?”